ryanrouleau/Data-Mining-Term-Project/README.md

 5. Where will severe crimes occur in the future in Chicago ?

 #### Application of results
-Being able to predict where more severe crimes occur in the future will allow law enforcment to more efficiently allocate theire limited enforcement resources.
+Our work has many different applications.
+For example, being able to predict where more severe crimes occur in the future will allow law enforcment to more efficiently allocate their limited enforcement resources, as well as allowing citizens to identify areas that may be safer for them.
+The predictive maps are interesting in that they can extrapolate known data and accurately predict severity trends.
 Overall, hopefully the results can be further studied to come up with solutions to the problem of high crime in the chicago area.

 #### To run analysis
 * Download the dataset and lists of IUCR codes from the link below